-European cities are increasingly becoming more accessible; accommodating the needs of persons with disabilities, making them ideal tourist destinations.
+European cities are increasingly becoming more accessible; accommodating the needs of persons with disabilities.
 Spanish cities are also following along the footsteps of their counterparts with enormous efforts being made by eliminating barriers, providing access to cultural and natural resources, creating and maintaining high standards for transport, building, and urban planning.

 Here we’re listing out a few restaurants around Alicante which provide accessibility features.
 Since there may be different kinds of accessibility features required depending on the person, it is important to contact these establishments in advance, so you can make sure they can cater to your specific needs if any.
 You can always arrange a private dining experience, which can be tailor-made for you.

 Restaurante El Mayoral

 From its humble beginnings in San Juan Beach, El Mayoral has come to represent the spirit of Alicante for more than 40 years.
 You’ll find it perched right next to the beach, where you can bask in the nearly 300 days of sunshine it gets every year.
 Their kitchen offers a rich variety of classic Spanish fares like empanadas, seasonal salads, and decadent homemade desserts.
 Their list of Spanish wines is exhaustive as well.

 The restaurant is accessible, it does not have steps or elevations from the street and it permits bringing of service animals.
 The bar is also at an accessible-height and the spaces between tables are wide enough for persons in a wheelchair to manoeuvre through.
 The restroom is on the ground floor and is designed with accessibility in mind; you’ll find the restroom marked with the International Accessibility Symbol (SIA).